 Brevard real estate is some of the most expensive in North Carolina, although Brevard house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Brevard isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Brevard are a mix of both white- and blue-collar jobs.
-Overall, Brevard is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Brevard who work in office and administrative support (16.26%), management occupations (11.32%), and food service (10.51%).
+Overall, Brevard is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Brevard who work in office and administrative support (15.39%), sales jobs (13.54%), and food service (11.30%).

-Brevard is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Brevard does not have a public transit system used by locals to get to and from work.

-The population of Brevard is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.66% of adults in Brevard have a bachelor's degree or even advanced degree.
+The education level of Brevard citizens is very high relative to the national average among all cities (21.84%): 34.18% of adults in Brevard have a bachelor's degree or even advanced degree.

-The per capita income in Brevard in 2010 was $23,015, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $92,060 for a family of four.
+The per capita income in Brevard in 2010 was $24,629, which is middle income relative to North Carolina and the nation.
+This equates to an annual income of $98,516 for a family of four.
 However, Brevard contains both very wealthy and poor people as well.

-Brevard is a very ethnically-diverse city.
+Brevard is a somewhat ethnically-diverse city.
 The people who call Brevard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brevard residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brevard include German, Irish, Scottish, and Scots-Irish.
+Important ancestries of people in Brevard include German, English, Irish, Italian, and Scots-Irish.

 The most common language spoken in Brevard is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and German/Yiddish.